Asbyx/KahootBots/README.txt

 Urgent updates !
 -graphical app, which be the simpliest possible to use (no console, just a double click to start it){
-		create a bat file which find the ip of the pc, open a tab on the ip:port where socket.io is listening pin
+		create a bat file which launch the server, find the ip of the pc, open a tab on the ip:port where socket.io is listening get the pin
 		functions
-		boutons
+		buttons
-		logs
+		page closed -> script stops
 	} -> just double click on the bat file to be redirect on the html page